Promptuary: Number strips

-The Mask Strips
+The mask strips

 Mask strips are placed horizontally across the calculating board, that is, from left to right rather than from top to bottom.
 They have a large digit written in the space at one end and the rest of the strip contains five squares.
 Each square has triangular holes cut in it according to the patterns given in the following diagram.

 So for example the mask strips for the simples 3, 6 and 9 will look as follows:

 The guide lines in the patterns are for positioning the holes.
 They do not need to appear on the strips.
 The main diagonal line of each mask pattern, however, shown here in red, is marked on the mask strip.
 It is an important part of the device.
 The pattern given here for the simple 0 is from later editions of Napier's book.
 The version of the 0 strip in the first edition had no holes in it.

-Performing a Multiplication
+Performing a multiplication

 Number strips for the first of the numbers to be multiplied, the multiplicand, are placed on the calculating board side by side, running from top to bottom of the board.
 In the example shown here, the multiplicand is 772.

 Mask strips for the second number, the multiplier, are placed horizontally on top of the number strips.
 In the example, the multiplier it 396.

 The result of the multiplication is read from the device by examining the digits visible through the triangular holes in the mask strips.
 Those parts of the number strips that are not covered by the mask strips are ignored.
 The diagonal lines on the mask strips divide the device into diagonal bands containing digits visible through the holes.